backend-mentoring/teaching_topics/ssh/lesson-plan.md

 # SSH Workshop

+### remember

+- keep track of time
+- engagement
+  - have students be complete participants to the lesson
+  - ask questions
+- closing is as important as opening
+  - review the material
+  - leave time for this

+### discussion

+1. "what is heroku used for, and what are the different ways that you can interact with heroku?"
+  - command line client
+  - git push
+  - web frontend

+2. "why would you want to run your own server?"
+  - how does heroku make heroku?
+    - herokus all the way down :P
+  - performance/cost
+    - lower rates for equivelant resources
+    - also the ability to prioritize certain kinds of resource configurations
+      - CPU
+      - Primary Memory Capacity/Rates
+      - Seconday Memory Capacity/Rates
+      - Internet Rates
+      - Custom Network Topology (Private Network at Least) [physical control]
+      - For physical
+  - security for regulated industries or projects with special needs
+    - or ease of mind - the less you have to trust, the better
+  - control
+    - run whichever software you want (mysql)
+    - no daily reboot

+3. "why would you want to run your web application on heroku?"
+  - let professionals worry about the server going down on Saturday at 2am
+  - they do the system administration for you

+4. "we need a way to communicate with our server"

+### definition

 Secure Shell (SSH) is a cryptographic network protocol for operating network services securely over unsecured networks.

 ### lab